What is hybrid long term care insurance?

 Simply put, hybrid long term care insurance is a life insurance or annuity product that includes long term care coverage in addition to its usual functions.

-The LTC benefits that are attached to the life insurance policy are sometimes referred to as 'living benefits' or a 'chronic illness rider.'
+Depending on how the policy is structured, the LTC benefits attached to the life insurance policy may sometimes be referred to as 'chronic illness benefits.'

-To become eligible to receive long term care benefits from a hybrid policy, a doctor must verify that you are unable to perform at least 2 out of 6 activities of daily living (ADLs).
+To become eligible to receive long term care benefits or chronic illness benefits from a hybrid policy, a doctor must verify that you are unable to perform at least 2 out of 6 activities of daily living (ADLs).
 These include bathing, toileting, transferring, eating, dressing and continence.
 Severe cognitive impairment is also covered.

 Some hybrid products are single-premium life insurance policies, also known as 'asset-based long term care insurance.'
-These policies require a large single premium payment ($100,000, for example) and in return you receive a paid-up life insurance contract that includes LTC coverage.
-Lincoln Moneyguard is the most popular product of this type.
+These policies require a large single premium payment ($100,000, for example), and in return you receive a paid-up life insurance contract that includes LTC coverage.

 Other hybrid products offer an annual or monthly payment schedule.
-In order to qualify, you must go through a life insurance underwriting process that may include a medical exam and/or medical history check.
+Some products operate on a pass/fail underwriting basis, while others may require a medical exam and/or medical history check to determine the applicant's underwriting class.

 Hybrid vs Traditional LTC Insurance